kpounot/NAMDAnalyzer/README.md

 #_To analyze O-H1 water vectors for O being within 3 angstrom of protein region
 rot = Rotations(d, 'name OH2 and within 3 of protein and resid 40:80',
-                   'name H1 and buond to name OH2 and within 3 of protein and resid 40:80', axis='z', nbrTimeOri=20)
+                   'name H1 and bound to name OH2 and within 3 of protein and resid 40:80', axis='z', nbrTimeOri=20)

 rot.compRotationalRelaxation()